-view as well as pedagogical interest [1-4].
+Stabilities in thin film multilayer and superlattice systems have been very challenging and thought-provoking topics both from the application point of view as well as pedagogical interest [1-4].
 A large number of interdependent parameters of the multilayer system always add to the complexity both in understanding and analyzing the instabilities.
-There are primarily two different kinds of instabilities in multilayer thin films out of which one occurs during the growth stage and the other type evolves under post growth conditions [5,6].
-Instability due to mass diffusion process is a very prominent and probable cause mostly during the growth stage of the thin films of having an appreciable nucleation and growth temperature.
-But in post growth stages, elasticity related effects dominate the instability process.
-Such process can lead to various stress-relieving outcomes through localized mass transport, grain structure re-ordering and/or morphological changes in thin films and multilayer.
-Although the characteristics in the instabilities of these two mechanisms may be substantially different, a strong correlation in the initiation as well as evolution of these processes that occur at different time scale can be noticed.
-Since there exists a wide range of multilayers using different growth mechanisms and geometries, an appropriate technique is required to probe into a particular and desired aspect of such instabilities.
-The present work is mainly dedicated to study and analyze post growth instabilities of a Gd2O3/SiO2 periodic optical multilayer systems using force-distance spectroscopy of atomic force microscopy and multilayer optical spectrophotometric techniques.
-Both these pioneering techniques, especially scanning probe force-distance spectroscopy has become a fundamental tool in several fields of research, such as surface science, material engineering, biochemistry and biology [7].
-In the present work, we have extended its application to the field of multilayer thin film optical coatings and observed a very useful feed back which helped us to understand the post growth spectral, morphological and elastic instabilities of certain ultraviolet and deep ultraviolet multilayer systems.
-Although the data presented in this paper belong to a specific multilayer system, these can be conveniently extrapolated for several such systems that use refractory thin film oxides in the multilayer structure.
-Alternatively, in periodic quarterwave multilayer system the spectral features through spectrophotometric technique can provide voluminous information on the growth as well as post growth instabilities.
-The spectral bandwidth and reflectance amplitude of quarterwave-thick periodic multilayer system carry a very well defined functional relationship between them [8].
-Post growth compositional changes due to environmental effects depict certain predictable functional trend in the reflectance bandwidth as well as spectral peak amplitudes of the multilayers [9].
-Effects other than those can be conveniently attributed to the either morphological, viscoelastic changes or stress-driven instabilities [1].
-In this situation, scanning probe forcedistance spectroscopy has a tremendous potentiality in probing various aspects of the elasticity related effects [10].
-In this work, several important parameters of this technique, such as force-distance curve, contact lines, jump-to-contact, jump-off-contact and their slopes (stiffness factors) have been utilized to analyze the elastic and viscoelastic changes of the multilayers associated with the post growth spectral properties changes.
-It is interesting to note from the experimental results that there exists a strong correlation between the scanning probe force spectroscopic results and the spectrophotometric values, although measurement techniques and operating principles are quite different.
+There are primarily two different kinds of instabilities in multilayer thin films one of which occurs during the growth stage and the other evolves under temporal aging conditions [5,6].
+Although the instability characteristics of these two occurrences may be substantially different, a strong correlation between the initiation as well as evolution of these processes that occur at different time scale has been noticed.
+Since different multilayer developments adopt different material components, fabrication processes and layer geometries, an appropriate technique is required for probing particular and desired aspects of such instabilities.
+The present study is mainly dedicated to investigate and analyze spectral aging related instabilities of certain Gd2O3/SiO2 periodic optical multilayer systems using forcedistance curves obtained from atomic force microscopy and spectrophotometric techniques.
+Both these characterization techniques, especially scanning probe force-distance microscopy have become fundamental tools in several fields of research, such as surface science, material engineering, biochemistry and biology [7].
+In the present work, we have extended their applications to the field of multilayer thin film optical coatings and observed a very useful feed back which helped us to understand the post-growth aging-related spectral, morphological and elastic instabilities of certain ultraviolet and deep ultraviolet multilayer systems.
+Although the data presented in this paper belong to a specific multilayer geometry, these can be conveniently extrapolated for several such periodic systems that use refractory thin film oxides in the optical multilayer structure.
+Besides, in periodic quarterwave multilayer systems the spectral parameters acquired through spectrophotometric technique can provide voluminous information on the growth, as well as post-growth, especially aging-related instabilities.
+Such spectral parameters like bandwidth (FWHM) and reflectance amplitude (R{MAX}) of quarter-wave-thick periodic multilayer system possess a well-defined functional relationship between themselves [8].
+Post-growth compositional changes due to environmental effects show certain predictable functional trend in the reflectance bandwidth as well as spectral peak amplitudes of the multilayers [9].
+Qualitative variation in spectral properties other than such compositional changes can be conveniently attributed to either morphological, viscoelastic changes or stress-driven instabilities [1].
+For most of our Gd2O3/SiO2 optical multilayers similar correlation between morphological instabilities and viscoelastic parameters have been noticed.
+In such situation scanning probe forcedistance microscopy has a tremendous potential in probing various aspects of the elasticity related effects [10].
+In this work several important parameters of this technique such as contactlines, jump-to-contact, jump-off-contact and their slopes (stiffness factors) have been utilized to analyze the elastic and viscoelastic changes of the multilayers associated with the postgrowth spectral instabilities.
+It is interesting to note from the experimental results that there exists a strong correlation between the scanning probe force microscopic results and the spectrophotometric values, although measurement variables, analysis techniques and operating principles are quite different.
 A brief overview of these techniques is presented in the subsequent sections.
-We have also shown in this work that mathematically, elastic and microstructural properties are intimately associated with the physical and geometrical parameters of the multilayer structures.
-Hence, the prime objective of the present paper is to highlight elastic or viscoelastic changes in multilayer structures that occur during the post growth stages leading to various instabilities pertaining to the morphology as well as optical spectral properties.
+We have also shown in this work that elastic and microstructural properties are mathematically associated intimately with the spectral, physical and geometrical parameters of the multilayer structures.

+Corresponding author.
+Fax: +91 22 5505151.
 E-mail address: nksahoo@apsara.barc.ernet.in (N.K.
 Sahoo).

-^{0169-4332/\$ -} see front matter 2005 Elsevier B.V.
-All rights reserved. doi:10.1016/j.apsusc.2005.02.136
+0040-6090/\$ - see front matter ${\ensuremath{\mathbb C}}$ 2005 Elsevier B.V.
+All rights reserved. doi:10.1016/j.tsf.2005.11.109